Skills & Proficiencies

 During my time at Yahoo!
 I opened Base Fine Art Gallery which operated full-time for almost four years, and transitioned to fine art studios for another three.
 We had amazing artists every step of the way, some of whom have gone on to incredible success.
 During this time in San Francisco we projected movies outside in a field overlooking downtown we called the Potrero Walk-Ins.
 Every week or so for roughly 5 years we showed movies to large crowds of people who participated.

 In late 2004 we moved to Austin to have a change and raise a family.
 Design consulting and art-making continued, and our family business Verde Camp.
 I founded a wonderful little online tech company named Dipity, and interactive timeline tool allowing people to explore timelines in new ways, but it never became profitable.
 Soon I became VP of Design at Spanning Cloud Apps (acquired by EMC/Dell).
+From there I became co-owner of a small design group in Austin, Sputnik, and formed a kids and family brand named Bear James, and it’s extension Thinga.com an online platform and search engine for kids.
+Just before the pandemic, I got the idea to create a for-profit makerspace here in Austin, but that’s a fairly difficult business as it turns out .. and then the pandemic hit, wiping it out completely.

 Back to Top